Frequently Asked Questions

-What precautions is Lift Yoga taking in order to reopen, following Covid-19?
+What precautions is Lift Yoga taking to protect against Covid-19?

-Below are the steps we’re taking for in-studio classes beginning June 1.
-Please arrive a minimum of 5 minutes prior to the start of class to allow ample time to observe these new requirements.
+Below are the steps we’re taking for in-studio classes.
+Please arrive a minimum of 5 minutes prior to the start of class to allow ample time to observe these requirements.

 - Classes will be limited and spots will be marked on the floor for mats to comply with social distancing requirements.